 INTRODUCTION

 Reactive oxygen species (ROS) are produced as a normal product of metabolism [1].
-Excess of ROS induces oxidative stress that contributing to degenerative diseases and aging [1,2].
+Excess ROS induces oxidative stress that contributing to degenerative diseases and aging [1,2].
 Reactivity of ROS can be scavenged by antioxidant.
-There is evidence that consumption of fruits and vegetables effective to prevent negative effect of oxidative stress because they have phenolic, flavonoid, and carotenoid compound which have the antioxidant capacity [2].
+There is evidence that consumption of fruits and vegetables effective to prevent negative effects of oxidative stress because they have phenolic, flavonoid, and carotenoid compound which have the antioxidant capacity [2].
 Black nightshade (Solanum americanum Miller), turkey berry (Solanum torvum Swartz), and round green eggplant (Solanum coagulans Forsskal) are three local fruits from West Java that often used as traditional medicine and potentially have the antioxidant capacity [3-6].

-There are some methods to determine antioxidant capacity in plant extracts; they are classified as the single electron transfer (SET), and hydrogen atom transferred (HAT)- based assays [7,8].
-SET-based assay measures the capacity of antioxidant in the reduction of an oxidant, which color was changed when reduced.
+There are some methods to determine the antioxidant capacity in plant extracts; they are classified as the single electron transfer (SET), and hydrogen atom transferred (HAT)- based assays [7,8].
+SET-based assay measures the capacity of antioxidants in the reduction of an oxidant, which color was changed when reduced.
 The degree of color change (either an increase or decrease of absorbance of the probe at a given wavelength) is correlated to the concentration of antioxidant in the sample [7].
 Meanwhile, HAT-based assay measures the ability antioxidant to quench free radicals by hydrogen atom donation [7,8].

-The objectives of this research were to determine antioxidant capacity of nine plant extracts from black nightshade, turkey berry, and round
+The objectives of this research were to determine the antioxidant capacity of nine plant extracts from black nightshade, turkey berry, and round

 green eggplant using five methods assay which were ferric reducing antioxidant power (FRAP), cupric reducing antioxidant capacity (CUPRAC), H2O2 scavenging, phosphomolybdenum assay, and beta- carotene bleaching (BCB), correlation of total phenolic content (TPC), total flavonoid content (TFC), and total carotenoid content (TCC) with antioxidant capacity of five assays, and correlation between five antioxidant assays.